Document

 When companies or entities issuing debt instruments want to raise funds, they ‘borrow’ from investors.
 In return, they promise a steady and regular interest.
 This is how debt instruments work in simple terms.

 Buying a debt instrument can be considered as lending money to the entity issuing the instrument.
-A debt fund invests in fixed-interest generating securities such as corporate bonds, government securities, treasury bills, commercial paper, and other money market instruments.
-The fundamental reason for investing in debt funds is to earn a steady interest income and capital appreciation.
-The issuers of debt instruments pre-decide the interest rate you will receive as well as the maturity period.
-Hence, they are also known as ‘fixed-income’ securities.
+A debt fund invests in fixed-interest-generating securities such as corporate bonds, government securities, treasury bills, commercial paper, and other money market instruments.

-Debt funds invest in a variety of securities, based on their credit ratings.
+Debt funds invest in various securities based on their credit ratings.
 A security’s credit rating signifies the risk of default in disbursing the returns that the debt instrument issuer promised.
-The fund manager of a debt fund ensures that he invests in high rated credit instruments.
-A higher credit rating means that the entity is more likely to pay interest on the debt security regularly as well as pay back the principal upon maturity.
+A debt fund manager ensures that he invests in high-rated credit instruments.
+A higher credit rating means the entity is more likely to pay interest on the debt security regularly and repay the principal upon maturity.

-Debt funds which invest in higher-rated securities are less volatile when compared to low-rated securities.
-Additionally, maturity also depends on the investment strategy of the fund manager and the overall interest rate regime in the economy.
-A falling interest rate regime encourages the fund manager to invest in long-term securities.
-Conversely, a rising interest rate regime encourages him to invest in short-term securities.
+Debt funds that invest in higher-rated securities are less volatile than those in low-rated securities.
+Additionally, maturity depends on the investment strategy of the fund manager and the overall interest rate regime in the economy.
+A falling interest rate regime encourages the fund manager to invest in long-term securities, while a rising interest rate regime encourages him to invest in short-term securities.

-For a short-term investor, debt funds like liquid funds may be an ideal investment, compared to keeping your money in a saving bank account.
-Liquid funds offer higher returns in the range of 7%-9% along with similar kinds of liquidity to meet emergency requirements.
+For a short-term investor, debt funds like liquid funds may be ideal compared to keeping money in a savings bank account.
+Liquid funds offer higher returns in the 7%- 9% range and maintain liquidity to meet emergency requirements.

 Types of Debt Funds

-As mentioned above, there are many types of debt mutual funds, suiting diverse investors.
-The primary differentiating factor between debt funds is the maturity period of the instruments that they invest in.
+As mentioned above, many types of debt mutual funds suit diverse investors.
+The primary differentiating factor between debt funds is the maturity period of the instruments they invest in.
 Following are the different types of debt funds:

 As the name suggests, these are ‘dynamic’ funds.
-Meaning, the fund manager keeps changing portfolio composition as per the fluctuating interest rate regime.
-Dynamic bond funds have different average maturity periods as these funds take interest rate calls and invest in instruments of longer and as well as shorter maturities.
+The fund manager keeps changing portfolio compositions according to the fluctuating interest rate regime.
+Dynamic bond funds have different average maturity periods as these funds take interest rate calls and invest in instruments of longer and shorter maturities.

 Income Funds take a call on the interest rates and invest predominantly in debt securities with extended maturities.
 This makes them more stable than dynamic bond funds.
 The average maturity of income funds is around five to six years.